 As a sound recorder, you don’t just want any old headphones.
 You’ll want a decent pair of studio monitor headphones that are built specifically for this purpose.
 I chose the Shure SRH840 Professional Monitoring Headphones because they offer amazing sound quality and lots of impressive features.

 Note that some people will opt for separate tracking headphones and mixing headphones.
 You can look into that in future but for me, these are great for everything I need.
-I’ve got a list of lots more headphones that you can pick from if you’re looking for something different.
+I’ve got a list of 7 of the best recording headphones that you can pick from if you’re looking for something different.

 Headphones also give you the bonus of being able to make noise while you record without disturbing anyone!